akka/akka.github.com/blog/_posts/2017-10-13-native-akka-streams-in-spring-web-and-boot-via-alpakka.md

 Native Akka Streams in Spring Web and Boot via Alpakka
 ------------------------------------------------------

+In today's entry in our blog post series highlighting various parts of Alpakka, we're going to show off the new integration that allows you to return `akka.stream.[javadsl|scaladsl].Source` types in your Spring Web applications, and have them be understood by Spring natively.

 [Alpakka](https://developer.lightbend.com/docs/alpakka/current), is our way of solving the *Reactive Enterprise Integration* problem.
 We do so by providing a collection of *streaming* plug-and-play connectors to various technologies.
 Today we'd like to highlight one specific integration, since it's the result of the [Reactive Streams](http://reactive-streams.org) initiative, which we were part of from its inception.
 And also explains what its [successful inclusion in the Java 9](http://download.java.net/java/jdk9/docs/api/java/util/concurrent/Flow.html) means for the future of inter-operability of Reactive Streams based libraries.

 On a related note, Akka Streams is one of the first libraries to provide native support for Java 9's `java.util.concurrent.Flow.*` (as of writing, Spring does not provide this support yet, while RxJava provides bridges separately packaged), so if you're looking for a future-ready Reactive Streams implementation, simply use simply Akka Streams `2.5.6+` and you're ready to go.